Elle Kennedy

+Elle Kennedy (born 19 January 1982) is a Canadian author of contemporary romance and romantic suspense.
+She is a Romance Writers of America RITA Award winner.

+Early life

-Elle Kennedy is a Canadian bestselling author of contemporary romance and romantic suspense.
-From a young age, she knew she wanted to be a writer and began actively pursuing her passion in her teenage years.
-She has published books with Harlequin Enterprises, New American Library, Berkley, and Entangled Publishing.
+From a young age, Kennedy knew she wanted to be a writer and began actively pursuing her passion in her teenage years.
 She received her B.A. in English from York University in 2005.

+Career

+Kennedy has published books with Harlequin Enterprises, New American Library, Berkley, and Entangled Publishing.
 She has had multiple titles on the USA Today, The New York Times and The Wall Street Journal bestsellers lists.
-Her highly popular Off-Campus series has appeared on multiple bestsellers lists and will release in over twenty countries worldwide.
+Her Off-Campus series has appeared on multiple bestsellers lists and was released in over twenty countries worldwide.